 A guide on what your company can do if you wish to issue EIS shares, but do not satisfy HMRC's new qualifying trade requirement

-When you are applying for Advance Assurance, HMRC will be checking that you fall into either a 2 year trading limit (if you are applying for SEIS), or a 7 year trading limit (if you are applying for EIS).
-This means that once you start trading, you will have 2 years to issue shares for SEIS relief, and 7 years to issue shares under EIS relief.
+When you are applying for Advance Assurance, HMRC will be checking that you fall into either a 3-year trading limit (if you are applying for SEIS), or a 7-year trading limit (if you are applying for EIS).
+This means that once you start trading, you will have 3 years to issue shares for SEIS relief, and 7 years to issue shares under EIS relief.

 What is Condition A and Condition B, and what is its purpose?

-Under Condition A, the company can apply for EIS past the 7 year period, if they received a relevant investment before the end of the initial investing period, and that some or all of the money raised in that investment was used for a qualifying business activity.
-So, if you previously received SEIS/EIS investments which were used for one of the qualifying business activities, you will satisfy Condition A and can continue to issue EIS shares as long as you continue to meet other qualifying conditions.
-HMRC will require proof of this is - for example, you will have to show your original business plan to ensure you are not an excluded activity, as well as evidence that the previous funds raised were used to grow this business within the 7 year period.
+Under Condition A, the company can apply for EIS past the 7-year period, if they received a relevant investment before the end of the initial investing period, and that some or all of the money raised in that investment was used for a qualifying business activity.
+So, if you previously received SEIS/EIS investments that were used for one of the qualifying business activities, you will satisfy Condition A and can continue to issue EIS shares as long as you continue to meet other qualifying conditions.
+HMRC will require proof of this - for example, you will have to show your original business plan to ensure you are not an excluded activity, as well as evidence that the previous funds raised were used to grow this business within the 7-year period.

 If your company did not previously raise SEIS/EIS relief, we recommend that you have a look at Condition B. Condition B requires: